RWS/studio-api-docs/apiconcepts/filetypesupport/static_modifying_the_file_type_component_builder.md

-Modifying the File Type Component Builder
+# Modifying the file type component builder
-==

-This chapter outlines the quickest way to implement an internal static document preview function.
+This article shows how to add an internal static document preview.

-Add the Static Preview Name to the Resources
+## Add the static preview name to the resources
---

-To implement the static preview we first need to make a few additions to the File Type Component Builder.
-In the first step, define the preview name in the resources file.
-This is the name that will be shown later in the combo box of the preview window of Var:ProductName.
-Add the following entries to the resources file, which are going to be referenced in the File Type Component Builder later:
+Start by defining the preview name in the resources file.
+Var:ProductName displays this name in the Preview window combo box.
+The File Type Component Builder references these resource entries later.

 ![InternalStaticPreviewName](images/InternalStaticPreviewName.jpg)

-Add the Static Internal Preview Set Reference
---
+## Add the static internal preview set reference

-In the next step add the following preview set method for the static internal preview into the File Type Component Builder file.
-Note that the method references the preview name that you previously defined in the resources file.
+Next, add the following preview set definition to the File Type Component Builder.
+This code references the preview name that you defined in the resources file.

 # [C#](#tab/tabid-1)
 ```cs